tmarty10/Active-Directory-Lab/setup/domain-controller-and-endpoints.md

 - Receive Group Policy configurations
 - Communicate with the domain controller

 This completes the integration of endpoint devices into the Active Directory environment, allowing for centralized management and realistic IT support scenarios within the lab.
+A similar process was taken with the remaining endpoints to connect them to the domain.